-- 1. Student takes their medical certificate (or other documentation) to the Neighbourhood Attendance Assistant /Officer at Kiewa (Red House) reception so that the absence can be entered approved on COMPASS. - 2.
+- 1. Student takes their medical certificate (or other documentation) to the Kiewa (Red) House Reception so the absence can be entered approved on Compass. - 2.
 Student meets with the classroom teacher to agree on a suitable date, time and location to complete the SAC task or SAT.
-(Teachers are responsible for supervising assessment reschedules or resits, however, if a teacher requires support to supervise an assessment, it is recommended that the rescheduling be organised between the student and teacher for a Tuesday afternoon between 3:30-4:40pm Neighbourhood 2 in D1.51(staff meeting time\).
-In this instance, the teacher will need to register the student for a supervised assessment by emailing the student's name(s); task to be completed and date assigned to the VCE Leader.
-The teacher will also ensure that a hard copy of the task and any accompanying material are left at Kiewa reception in Neighbourhood 2 no later than COB the day before the assessment is scheduled.
+It is recommended the rescheduling be organised between the student and teacher for a Tuesday afternoon between 3:30 and 4:40pm in D1.51.
+The teacher will need to register the student for a supervised assessment by emailing the student's name(s); task to be completed and date assigned to the VCE Leader.
+The teacher will also ensure that a hard copy of the task and any accompanying material are left at Kiewa House Reception in Dharnya no later than 3:15 pm the day before the assessment is scheduled.
 The materials will be placed in a 'Supervised Assessment Folder' by Neighbourhood Assistants.
 The VCE Leader will confirm supervision requirements and email the rostered staff member. - 3.
 Teacher generates a 'Reschedule a SAC/SAT' chronicle on Compass for the agreed Date, Time and Location for the SAC/SAT to be completed.
 This chronicle will generate an email to alert the student's parent/guardians of the arrangements as a courtesy and to ensure the parent/guardian can support the process as required.
-A letter can also be printed off and sent home if required to inform parents of the arrangements. - 4.
-Student attends and completes the rescheduled SAC task or SAT. - 5.
+A letter can also be printed off and sent home if required to inform parents of the arrangements.

+- 4. Student attends and completes the rescheduled SAC task or SAT. - 5.
 If a student is absent from the rescheduled SAC or SAT, they are required to provide a medical/professional certificate in order for a further rescheduling to occur that would ensure a numerical grade.
 If such documentation is not provided, the student will be required to sit the SAC for an S or NA, however they will NOT receive a numerical grade. - 6.
-Completed SACs may be collected from Kiewa reception in Neighbourhood 2 from 9am the day after the rescheduled date.
+Completed SACs may be collected from Kiewa reception in Dharnya from 9 am the day after the rescheduled date.